 The engine torque characteristics, the engine friction loss and auxiliary brake torque shall be determined and converted to table data as the input parameters for the HILS system engine model.
 The measurements and data conversion shall be carried out in accordance with paragraphs A.9.8.3.1. through A.9.8.3.7.

 A.9.8.3.1.
-Test engine

-The test engine shall be the engine of the parent hybrid powertrain in accordance with the provision of paragraph 5.3.4.

-A.9.8.3.2.
 Test conditions and equipment

 The test conditions and applied equipment shall be in accordance with the provisions of paragraphs 6 and 9, respectively.